nf-core/funcscan/paper/paper.md

 \end{tabular}
 \end{sidewaystable}

-Extensive command-line knowledge and manual installation of software dependencies are also often required to run many of the existing pipelines.
+Extensive command-line knowledge and manual installation of software dependencies are typically required to run many of the existing pipelines.
-This can preclude use by biochemists, biologists, etc. who typically have limited computational training.
-In contrast, nf-core/funcscan aims to reduce complexity by screening from already assembled sequences, and end on aggregation of the screening results, through multiple methods for execution (Table \ref{tab:pipelines}).
+This can make use of these tools difficult for biochemists and biologists who may have limited computational training. nf-core/funcscan aims to streamline this process by providing a single environment in which to run all tools, perform screening from already assembled sequences, and provide aggregation of the screening results, with customizable options for execution (Table \ref{tab:pipelines}).

 # Workflow overview

-nf-core/funcscan simultaneously predicts AMPs, ARGs, BGCs as well as CAZymes/CGCs from partial or full (meta)genomic sequences.
+nf-core/funcscan simultaneously predicts BGCs, AMPs, ARGs, and CAZymes/CGCs from partial or full (meta)genomic sequences.
 Output files from the tools of each of the categories are aggregated and standardised for easy cross-comparison (Fig. \ref{fig:workflow}).

 ![Workflow overview of nf-core/funcscan as of v4.0.